GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-attachments.md

 ---

 Stream chat allows you to add attachments to a message.
 There is built-in support for files, images, videos, giphy and URL preview attachments.
 It is also possible to have your own type of attachment and to customize how built-in attachments are rendered.
 Custom attachments are one of the most useful ways to add application specific content to messages.
-Examples of custom attachments are: location sharing, workouts, media content and polls.
+Examples of custom attachments are: location sharing, workouts and voice memos.

 The type of attachment is defined by the value on the `Type` field.
 All SDKs support these built-in attachment types out-of-the-box: